kaonashig/KnashiDeauther/README.md

 - Takedown all channels
 - Spam many fake AP

-Contact
-=
-- Twitter: @4wsec_

-License
-=
-GNU General Public License v3.0
+)_)

 Copyright
 =
-Kawaii Deauther is made with ❤️ by Arya Narotama - Anon Cyber Team - 2020
+Kawaii Deauther is made with ❤️ by Kaonashi - Smert - 2019

+////

+Happy Hacking!